isabella232/document-services.en/help/usecases/FinanceWorkflowsJava.md

 * Combine multiple PDF documents

-* Protect and unprotect the PDF documents (you need to have the password)
+* Protect and unprotect the PDF documents (you must have the password)

 * Optimize the PDF documents for delivery on networks

 All these samples are available in the [GitHub samples](https://github.com/adobe/pdftools-java-sdk-samples/tree/master/src/main/java/com/adobe/platform/operation/samples) repository.

 Next, in Spring Boot, you can get a file using the String path or the Stream where the file is being uploaded.
-Every operation that you perform needs to be initialized and an input file path must be set.
+Every operation you perform must be initialized and an input file path must be set.
 For this tutorial, you use the publicly available PDF reports from [Blackrock](https://www.blackrock.com/us/individual/products/investment-funds).
 You can use any other source including your own reports.

 Start by capturing the [FileRef](https://www.adobe.com/devnet-docs/dcsdk_io/servicesSDK/javadoc/com/adobe/platform/operation/io/FileRef.html) object from the file.
-Note that, for simplicity, you focus on the files by String path.
+For simplicity, focus on the files by String path.
 Below, you create an operation to convert a file in your path from PDF to Excel:

 ```
 ExecutionContext executionContext = ExecutionContext.create(credentials);